VHRanger/Automation-FAQ/automation.md

 ### 8) Solutions

 Andrew Yang's 2020 presidential campaign frequently highlighted the perceived dangers of automation.
-Because of Yang's efforts, one of the most common policy solutions linked to automation is a Universal Basic Income, or UBI
+Because of Yang's efforts, one of the most common policy solutions linked to automation is a [Universal Basic Income (UBI)](https://www.reddit.com/r/Economics/wiki/faq_basicincome).

-(insert link to UBI FAQ here)

-.
 Yang says that a UBI will act as a safety net against technological unemployment.

 UBI isn't necessarily a bad idea [footnote] UBI can be made mathematically equivalent to most welfare system with taxes coming in and welfare checks coming out.
 The advantages of UBI are that it's simpler to understand and might be lighter on bureaucracy.
 The important part is how much we tax and give out at each level of income.
 In UBI, we give everyone money unconditionally.
 If we want to help the poor, then comparing to other systems we need to tax less at lower income brackets, and tax more at higher inome brackets, so that the "gift" is offset by higher taxes. [/footnote] on its own merits.
 But we saw before that the problem with automation isn't technological unemployment, it's low quality job prospects from a shifting economy.